F5Networks/f5-ci-docs/docs/openshift/index.rst

 .. important::

-   The |octlr-long| provides the following advantages over the native HAProxy when working with `alternate backends`_:
+   The |octlr-long| provides a number of advantages over the native HAProxy when working with `alternate backends`_:

-   - You use any of the BIG-IP load balancing algorithms the Controller supports (not just round robin). [#lb]_
+   - Use any of the BIG-IP load balancing algorithms the Controller supports, not just round robin. [#lb]_
-   - When you assign a weight to a Service in an OpenShift Route, the |kctlr| assigns that weight to the Service's pool on the BIG-IP device.
-The weight isn't split across the Service's endpoints and there are no per-endpoint weight restrictions.
+   - Weights assigned to a Service in an OpenShift Route, are assigned by |kctlr| to the Service's pool on BIG-IP.
+Weights are not split across the Service's endpoints, and there are no per-endpoint weight restrictions.

 What's Next
 -----------